Fuente out after 6 seasons as Virginia Tech head coach

 Virginia Tech and football coach Justin Fuente have mutually agreed to part ways with two games left in his sixth season with the Hokies.

-In a statement, athletic director Whit Babcock said co-defensive line coach and recruiting coordinator J,C. Price will lead the Hokies through their final two regular season games.
+In a statement released Tuesday morning, athletic director Whit Babcock said co-defensive line coach and recruiting coordinator J,C. Price will lead the Hokies through their final two regular season games.

-Fuente was 43-31 record in Blacksburg, Virginia.
+Fuente was 43-31 at Blacksburg, Virginia, school.
 The Hokies (5-5) travel to Miami on Saturday and close the season at Virginia.

 “While it is never easy to make a change, I believe in order for our football program to attain the type of sustained success that is expected at Virginia Tech, the time was right for new leadership of our football program,” Babcock said.

-He said the program “is one of the most attractive football jobs in America.”
+He said the program “is one of the most attractive football jobs in America” and “I’m extremely confident that we’ll be able to identify and hire a new head coach who can build on our rich history and winning tradition.”

+Fuente was heralded as creative offensive coach who specialized in developing quarterbacks when he was hired away from Memphis.

+He led the Hokies to a 10-4 record and the Atlantic Coast Conference Coastal Division title in his first season and was named the ACC’s coach of the year.
+But that proved to be the high point of his tenure.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25